The Genesis

 It just made sense...

-My girlfriend Karen and I founded our relationship during SEA Semester - a semester abroad program we both participated in on a tall-ship that sailed through the Caribbean.
-We crewed and got schooled while sailing to numerous islands throughout the Caribbean.
-It just made sense to come full circle and take a sailing trip of our own.
+I founded my fascination with cruising during SEA Semester - a semester abroad program aboard a tall-ship that sailed through the Caribbean.
+I crewed and got schooled while sailing to numerous islands throughout the Caribbean.
+It just made sense to come full circle and take a sailing trip of my own.

 Found the boat...
 6/25/2010

-After months of searching and studying the boat market, we found the boat, and purchased The Might Quinn, a 1978 Hunter 30.
-The only problem was the boat was in Alameda, CA, and we were in Seattle.
-Why buy the boat in CA in the first place?
-Simply put, there are more boats in California, and more boats makes for a more competitive boat market.
+After months of searching and studying the boat market, I found and bought the boat.
+The only problem was the boat was in Alameda, CA, and I was still in Seattle.
+Why buy a boat in CA?
+Simply put, there are more boats in California, drives the price down.
 The same boat being sold in Washington was 25% more expensive.
-Anyways, we are going down south, and buying in California would give us a head start on our southern journey.

 Save more money...
 11/23/2010

 I wasn’t making enough money living in Seattle.
-Since I was already paying rent down in Oakland for the boat, I decided to move onto The Mighty Quinn.
-I would be away from Karen, but she planned on coming down every other week, so it was a small sacrifice for a big payoff.
+Since I was already paying moorage down in Oakland, I decided to move onto the boat.
+I would be away from my girlfriend/crew for the trip, but she intended to come down every other week, so it was a small sacrifice for a big payoff.
 Also, it was the most logical way I could save more money.
-Our cruise was planned for about a year, and from all the budgeting information we gathered, we would need a bare minimum of $10,000 travel money.
-Living on the boat made for cheap rent, and I could also sail more, and hone more salty skills.
+We planned to cruise for a year, and from all the budgeting information I gathered, we would need a bare minimum of $10,000 travel money.
+Living on the boat made for cheap rent, and I could sail more to hone the salty skills required for such a trip.

 A new boat...

 While our Hunter 30 was a great day sailor in San Francisco Bay, it lacked the necessary gear to qualify her as a coastal cruiser.
-After 6 months of owning her, we decided to start looking for a new boat that would be completely turn key for open ocean sailing.
-It would take another 4 months to sell the Mighty Quinn.
+After 6 months of owning her, we decided to start looking for a new boat that would be completely turn-key for open ocean sailing.
+It would take another 4 months to sell the boat.

 In Jeopardy...
 08/08/2011

 With the sale of our old boat, and the purchase of Panache, we had wasted $6000.
-Its hard to use the word wasted, but its equally hard not to describe it any other way.
-Meanwhile, Karen broke up with me, rendering my future plans of sailing in jeopardy.
+It's hard to use the word wasted, but it's equally hard not to describe it any other way.
+Meanwhile, my girlfriend bailed on the trip (and me), rendering my future sailing plans in jeopardy.
+I had the boat, I had the dream, but I didn't have the money.

 I am free...

-I scrambled to find appropriate crew, launched this website in correlation with a Kickstarter, raised enough money to sail and threw the dock lines off early October 2011."Go small, go simple, go now" - Lin and Larry Pardey
+I scrambled to find appropriate crew, launched this website in correlation with a Kickstarter, raised enough money for the trip, and threw the dock lines off early October 2011.
+The adventure had started.
+"Go small, go simple, go now" - Lin and Larry Pardey